 Feel the same?

 Are you on the same page about the relationship?
 Do you agree on what the relationship is?
-Friends, friends who have sex, casual relationship, dating, going out, boy or girlfriend, partners?
+Friends, friends who have sex, casual relationship, dating, going out, boy / girl / them friend, partners?

 Good sexy times

 Are you doing the sexy stuff that you want?
 Do you both get good sexual pleasure from each other?
 Do you feel you can talk to each other about making the sexy stuff feel good (within your limits of what you want to do)?